 PAYMENT OF LISTING FEES

-The Directors place on record their appreciation for co-operation and support extendedby the Government Banks Shareholders and Customers for their continued support extendedto the Company at all times.
+Your Directors convey their sincere thanks to the Government Banks and Shareholdersfor their continued support extended to the company at all times.

 The Directors further express their deep appreciation to all employees for commendableteamwork high degree of professionalism and enthusiastic effort displayed by them duringthe year.